-Shipping from the City of Louisiana to Indiana
+Shipping from the State of Louisiana to Indiana

 The state Louisiana pillars above the Gulf of Mexico just at the front of the Mississippi River, has boundaries with Arkansas to the north, Mississippi to the east and Texas to the west.
 Originally colonized by the French during the 18th century, it became U.S. territory as part of the legendary Louisiana Purchase in 1803, and was granted statehood in 1812.
 Louisiana’s capital city is Baton Rouge.
 Additionally, it is the home to the historic port city New Orleans, which is famous for its unique cuisine, jazz and spectacular Mardi Gras festival.

 Louisiana is nicknamed by Sportsman’s Paradise.
 It stands with the state motto-Union, Justice, Confidence.

 In 1803, Thomas Jefferson doubled the size of the United States by purchasing the Louisiana Territory—828,000 square miles of land between the Mississippi River and the Rocky Mountains—from France.

 Due to slow communications and transportations, the Battle of New Orleans was fought two weeks after the Treaty of Ghent was signed on December 24, 1814, ending the War of 1812 between the United States and Great Britain.

 With 34 storey height, the Louisiana State Capitol is the tallest among the peer buildings.

 Louisiana is the abode to a widely diversified culture and races.
 Two prominent ethnic groups are Cajuns, descendants of a French-speaking group of Acadians from Canada, and Creoles, people with a mixed French, Spanish, Caribbean, African and/or Indian background.